GMKAIFU/NEURAL-STYLE-TRANSFER/README.md

 🧠 Magenta Project (by Google Brain): https://magenta.tensorflow.org/

-# Sample Artistic Style Images
+# Sample Artistic Style Images:

 These are the sample style images used:

 Starry Night: starry.png